-The PHA may not calculate or include any imputed income from assets when net family assets total 50,000 or less [24 CFR 5.609(b)(1)].
+The PHA may not calculate or include any imputed income from assets when net family assets are less than or equal to the HUD-published threshold amount [24 CFR 5.609(b)(1)].
 The actual income from assets must be included on the Form HUD-50058.